jinix23/project/README.md

 ## Projects
 Here are some of the key projects featured in this repository:

-### Tableau Project

-1. E-Commerce Sales and Revenue
+### E-Commerce Sales and Revenue Tableau Dashboard

 Description: Briefly describe the project, its objectives, and the key findings.